cedrickchee/tch-js/README.md

   - 10 (tested)
   - 12 (tested)
   - 14 (WIP)
-- PyTorch:
+- PyTorch (CPU):
   - 1.4.X (tested)
   - 1.5.X
   - 1.6.X
   - 1.7.X (tested)
-- OS:
-  - Linux (tested)
-  - Windows (WIP)

 ## Build It Yourself

-We have pre-built binaries.
+Currently, only Linux builds are available.

 If you want to build the package youself, below are the steps to reproduce the build.

 Installing on Linux:
 - Ubuntu 18.04 (tested)